-• Shuffling (policy ID 3002)

-Shuffles the given list of OSDs.
+• Shuffling (policy ID 3002) Shuffles the given list of OSDs.

-• Vivaldi network coordinates based sorting (policy ID 3003)
+Vivaldi network coordinates based sorting (policy ID 3003)

 Sorts the list of OSDs in ascending order of their distance to the client, according to the vivaldi coordinates of the client and OSDs.
-This policy requires the clients to run the xtfs_vivaldi service.
+This policy requires to enable vivaldi in the client (see section 7.3.4 for details).